Observation of $\psi(3686)\to \gamma \eta(1405)$ via $\eta(1405)\to f_0(980)\pi^0$: SYSTEMATIC UNCERTAINTY

 The $f_0(980)$ width exhibits significant variation across decay channels.
 To estimate the related uncertainties, the values of the width in MC simulation are varied by one standard deviation, extracted from a fit to the $M(\pi^+\pi^-)$ distribution in $\eta(1405)\to f_0(980)\pi^0\to\pi^+\pi^-\pi^0$ decay.
 The resulting shifts in the branching fraction, 4.0\% for $\eta(1405)\to f_0(980)\pi^0\to\pi^+\pi^-\pi^0$, 23.2\% for $f_1(1285)\to f_0(980)\pi^0\to\pi^+\pi^-\pi^0$, and 8.2\% for the UL of $\eta_c\to f_0(980)\pi^0\to\pi^+\pi^-\pi^0$, are taken as the systematic uncertainties.

-For the background shape, the uncertainty is estimated by varying the $f_0(980)$ sideband ranges.
-The maximum differences in branching fraction, 2.7\% and 18.9\%, are taken as the systematic uncertainties for the $ \eta(1405) \to f_0(980)\pi^0 $ channel and the $f_1(1285) \to f_0(980)\pi^0 $ channel, respectively.
+The uncertainty of the background estimation comes from the choice of sideband ranges and the kernel bandwidth factor in the fit.
+Different $f_0(980)$ sideband ranges are used in the fit and the maximum differences in branching fraction, 2.7\% and 18.9\%, are taken as the systematic uncertainties for the $ \eta(1405) \to f_0(980)\pi^0 $ channel and the $f_1(1285) \to f_0(980)\pi^0 $ channel, respectively.
+The kernel bandwidth factors are expanded or reduced by 20\% in the fit and the maximum differences, 1.2\% and 9.3\%, are taken as the systematic uncertainties, for the $ \eta(1405) \to f_0(980)\pi^0 $ channel and the $f_1(1285) \to f_0(980)\pi^0 $ channel, respectively.

-For $\eta(1405)\to f_0(980)\pi^0\to\pi^+\pi^-\pi^0$, the uncertainty associated with the fit procedure is estimated by varying the fit range.
+For $\eta(1405)\to f_0(980)\pi^0\to\pi^+\pi^-\pi^0$, the uncertainty associated with the fit range is checked by using different fit ranges.
 The maximum differences in the measured branching fraction, 0.5\% and 2.7\%, are taken as the systematic uncertainties for the $ \eta(1405) \to f_0(980)\pi^0 $ channel and the $f_1(1285) \to f_0(980)\pi^0 $ channel, respectively.
 The uncertainty associated with the signal shape mainly comes from the width of the $\eta(1405)$, which is estimated by varying the width by one standard deviation in the MC simulation according to the PDG value~\cite{pdg}.
 The maximum difference in the branching fraction of $\eta(1405)\to f_0(980)\pi^0 \to \pi^+\pi^-\pi^0$, 3.2\%, is taken as the systematic uncertainty.
 For the ULs of $\eta_c\to\pi^+\pi^-\pi^0$ and $\eta_c\to f_0(980)\pi^0\to\pi^+\pi^-\pi^0$, the additive uncertainties associated with the fit range, background shape, and signal shape are considered in the nominal ULs.

 The uncertainty on the branching fraction $\pi^0\to\gamma\gamma$ $(98.823\pm0.034)\%$ from the PDG \cite{pdg} is 0.03\%.
 The total number of $\psi(3686)$ events is determined to be $(2712.4\pm14.3)\times10^6$ in Ref.~\cite{ref::psip_event}, which contributes an uncertainty of 0.5\%.